falabrasil/kaldi-br/README.md

 * __fb\_01\_split\_train\_test.sh__:
 This script fulfills the `data/train` and `data/test` directories.
-The data is divided as training set and test set, and the files within the dirs are data-dependent.
+The data is divided as training set and test set (90% for training and 10% for testing), and the files within the dirs are data-dependent.
 The folders `train/spkTR_n` and `test/spkTE_n` contain symbolic links to the actual wav-transcription base dir.
 ```